eclipse-glsp/glsp-examples/project-templates/java-emf-theia/README.md

-# Eclipse GLSP - Project Template: 🖥️ Java ● 🗂️ EMF ● 🖼️ Theia
+# Eclipse GLSP - Project Template:<br> 🖥️ Java ● 🗂️ EMF ● 🖼️ Theia

 This folder contains a simple _project template_ to get you started quickly for your diagram editor implementation based on [GLSP](https://github.com/eclipse-glsp/glsp).
 It provides the initial setup of the package architecture and environment for a GLSP diagram editor that uses ...

 -   🖥️ The [Java GLSP server framework](https://github.com/eclipse-glsp/glsp-server)
--   🗂️ An EMF based source model
+-   🗂️ An [EMF](https://www.eclipse.org/modeling/emf/)-based source model
 -   🖼️ The [Theia integration](https://github.com/eclipse-glsp/glsp-theia-integration) to make your editor available as Theia application

 To explore alternative project templates or learn more about developing GLSP-based diagram editors, please refer to the [Getting Started](https://www.eclipse.org/glsp/documentation/gettingstarted) guide.